pritamqu/CrissCross/README.md

 ```

 ### Downstream Evaluation
-You can directly use the given weights to evaluate on the following benchmarks, using the commands given below.
-Please make sure to save the model weights to the location at `/path/to/model`.
-Downstream evaluation is performed on a single GPU, Nvidia RTX 6000.
+You can directly use the given weights to evaluate the model on the following benchmarks, using the commands given below.
+Please make sure to save the model weights to the following location: `/path/to/model`.
+Downstream evaluation is performed on a single Nvidia RTX 6000 GPU.

 **UCF101**
 ```python